dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ControlTemplate>
 ```

-In this example, the root element of the `ControlTemplate` is a <xref:Microsoft.Maui.Controls.Frame> object.
+In this example, the root element of the <xref:Microsoft.Maui.Controls.ControlTemplate> is a <xref:Microsoft.Maui.Controls.Frame> object.
 The <xref:Microsoft.Maui.Controls.Frame> object uses the `RelativeSource` markup extension to set its `BindingContext` to the templated parent.
 The binding expressions of the <xref:Microsoft.Maui.Controls.Frame> object and its children resolve against `CardView` properties, due to inheriting the `BindingContext` from the root <xref:Microsoft.Maui.Controls.Frame> element.
 The following screenshot shows the page displaying the `People` collection:

 :::image type="content" source="media/controltemplate/viewmodel-controltemplate.png" alt-text="Screenshot of three templated CardView objects that bind to a viewmodel.":::

-While the objects in the `ControlTemplate` bind to properties on its templated parent, the <xref:Microsoft.Maui.Controls.Button> within the control template binds to both its templated parent, and to the `DeletePersonCommand` in the viewmodel.
+While the objects in the <xref:Microsoft.Maui.Controls.ControlTemplate> bind to properties on its templated parent, the <xref:Microsoft.Maui.Controls.Button> within the control template binds to both its templated parent, and to the `DeletePersonCommand` in the viewmodel.
 This is because the `Button.Command` property redefines its binding source to be the binding context of the ancestor whose binding context type is `PeopleViewModel`, which is the <xref:Microsoft.Maui.Controls.StackLayout>.
 The `Path` part of the binding expressions can then resolve the `DeletePersonCommand` property.
-However, the `Button.CommandParameter` property doesn't alter its binding source, instead inheriting it from its parent in the `ControlTemplate`.
+However, the `Button.CommandParameter` property doesn't alter its binding source, instead inheriting it from its parent in the <xref:Microsoft.Maui.Controls.ControlTemplate>.
 Therefore, the `CommandParameter` property binds to the `CardTitle` property of the `CardView`.

 The overall effect of the <xref:Microsoft.Maui.Controls.Button> bindings is that when the <xref:Microsoft.Maui.Controls.Button> is tapped, the `DeletePersonCommand` in the `PeopleViewModel` class is executed, with the value of the `CardName` property being passed to the `DeletePersonCommand`.
 This results in the specified `CardView` being removed from the bindable layout.